-Technology, eMed, and Caring for Our Missionaries
+Technology, eMed, - and Caring for Our Missionaries

 Sister Quinn at her desk pulling up eMed on her computer

 It takes about five steps to get to it, two passwords to open it, and—once you finally arrive—it’s amazing!
-It’s called eMed, our secure missionary medical tracking system.
-Think of it as the Church’s high-tech, filing cabinet for health reports, medical notes, and any assigned medical tasks a missionary might need.
+It’s called eMed, our confidential missionary medical tracking system.
+Think of it as the Church’s high-tech, secure filing cabinet for health reports, medical notes, and any assigned medical tasks a missionary might need.

 For President Quinn and me, eMed is a lifesaver.
 It helps us keep track of all the things we monitor that our mission health advisor (our wonderful mission nurse, Sister Ritchie) is watching over - things such as: allergies, dog bites, poison oak, sore throats, migraines, stomach aches, wax buildup in the ear (you’d be surprised), rashes mysteriously spreading across abdomens, sprained ankles, anxiety attacks, medication changes, signs of depression, doctor appointments, tonsillitis, appendicitis, fainting, diabetes scores, seizure activity—you name it.
 And yes, the missionary department wants to know about all of these too.
 It’s all part of caring for our missionaries and helping keep them healthy and on their feet.